HCC: A Language-Independent Hardening Contract Compiler for Smart Contracts: Conclusion

-\paragraph{Code Analysis Tooling.} The literature features a plethora of analysis tooling that aims to support smart contract developers by pinpointing potential bugs and vulnerabilities.
-Basic syntax directed analysis usually uses the abstract syntax tree (AST) and is effective at providing immediate feedback to the developer.
-However, it cannot precisely discover complex security vulnerabilities.
-Various recently proposed static analysis tools translate smart contract code into a custom Datalog-based intermediate representation (IR)~\cite{Tsankov2018securify, brent2018vandal, grech2019gigahorse, Bose2021sailfish}.
-While these approaches provide good analysis capabilities, Datalog-based approaches usually suffer from scalability issues, forcing trade-offs between scalability and precision, and often do not faithfully model the EVM's semantics~\cite{schneidewind2020soundstaticanalysis}.
+\paragraph{Code Analysis Tooling.} Basic syntax directed analysis usually relies on the abstract syntax tree (AST) and is effective at providing immediate feedback to the developer.
+However, it cannot precisely discover complex security vulnerabilities~\cite{yamaguchi2014codeproperty}.
+Various static analysis tools translate smart contract code into a custom Datalog-based intermediate representation (IR)~\cite{Tsankov2018securify, brent2018vandal, grech2019gigahorse, Bose2021sailfish}.
+While these approaches provide good analysis capabilities, they usually do not scale and often do not faithfully model the EVM's semantics~\cite{schneidewind2020soundstaticanalysis}.
 Similarly, symbolic execution-based approaches for smart contracts~\cite{Luu2016oyente, mythril, Mossberg2019manticore, Ferreira_Torres2018osiris, Krupp2018teether, ethbmc2020, permenev2020verx, xue-clairevoyance, Torres2021confuzzius} achieve high precision, but suffer from scalability issues in practice.

-Existing code analysis tools require developers to choose between good coverage and precision.
-Good coverage often entails many false alarms, which bears the risk that developers may simply start to ignore them.
-Tools with low number of false alarms on the other hand, often suffer from missing vulnerabilities.
-Lastly, all existing static and symbolic execution analysis tools for smart contracts just report potential vulnerabilities, but do not provide guidance to the developer on how to fix the discovered security issues.
+Further, existing code analysis tools require developers to choose between coverage and precision.
+Good coverage often entails many false alarms, bearing the risk that developers simply start to ignore them.
+A recent study shows that even experienced developers fail to correctly identify vulnerabilities in smart contracts using such tools~\cite{sharma_exploring_2022}.
+On the other hand, tools with a low number of false alarms tend to miss vulnerabilities.
+Moreover, the majority of existing code analysis tools focus on reporting potential vulnerabilities, but do not provide any guidance on how to fix and harden the contract.